totaljs/todomator/readme.md

 ## Installation

 WARNING: Please do not execute `database.sql`, this script will use Todomator internally.
+If you want to update an existing version of the Todomator, then check the database_*.sql update scripts.

 __Manual installation__: